tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 018.md

 ## Event Log

 - We leave [[Buckle Down Row]] on our way to to [[Emberwood Village]] after the conversation with the [[Queen's Men]] and get lost along the way about 40-45 minutes from [[Buckle Down Row]].
-- Down the road we spot two minotaurs...that are dressed as pirates?... [[Minotaur Pirates]] They are brandishing great axes and look like they don't want company.
+- Down the road we spot two minotaurs...that are dressed as pirates?...
+Minotaur Pirates.
+They are brandishing great axes and look like they don't want company.
 - [[Arken Highbloom]] starts the encounter by slashing one of them up.
 - A "pirate" rhino charges from the south alleyway up towards our group and gores [[Arken Highbloom]].
 - [[Arken Highbloom]] is going on a god damn murdering spree taking down a minotaur and rhinocerus.